boots-edu/textbook/source/original/week8.md

 ![](../../images/CISC181-Week%2081.jpg)

 * Verification and Validation
   * __Verification__  refers to the set of tasks that ensure that the software correctly implements a specific function.
-It means “Are we building the  _product correctly_ ?”.
+It means "Are we building the  _product correctly_ ?".
   * __Validation __ refers to a different set of tasks that ensure that the software that has been built is traceable to customer requirements.
-It means “Are we building the  _correct product_ ?”.
+It means "Are we building the  _correct product_ ?".

 __Topic: Testing__